pgarcia2014/Getting_and_Cleaning_Data/Codebook.md

 	* Removes ActivityCode from CleanedData
 * Appropriately labels the data set with descriptive variable names
   * Some names in CleanedData contain abbreviations that are difficult to understand.
 The script puts the right words instead of the abbreviations.
 It uses the names and gsub functions.
   * Saves the CleanedData set in a text file named "CleanedDataSet.txt"
+  * CleanedData contains 10299 observations of 68 variables.
 * Creates the tidy data set
   * Uses the library "plyr"
 	* Calculates the average of each variable for each activity and each subject by using the ddply function.
 Stores the result in TidyData
 	* Sorts the data stored in TidyData by activity and subject using the order function.
 	* Saves the TidyData set in a text file named "TidyDataSet.txt"
+	* TidyData contains 180 observations of 68 variables.